lukegib/College-Assignments/README.md

 # College-Assignments
 This repository contains the code for multiple assignments I've completed whilst in college.
 It contains those from 1st, 2nd, and 3rd year.
-4th year assignments can be found in their own repositories.
+4th year assignments can be found in their own repositories but are linked below.

 ## Contents